 This is the layout style behind Apple's product launch pages, the designs that go viral on Dribbble, and the feature sections that make people screenshot and share.
-Instead of equal-width cards in boring rows, elements snap into an asymmetric grid where some cards are wide, some are tall, some are tiny — each one showcasing exactly one feature or idea.
-The result looks like a beautifully composed magazine spread rather than a feature list.
+Elements snap into an asymmetric grid where some cards are wide, some are tall, some are tiny — each one showcasing exactly one feature or idea.
+The result looks like a beautifully composed magazine spread.
 You've scrolled past a Bento Grid layout hundreds of times without knowing it had a name.

 Asymmetric cards that vary in size and weight — the layout behind Apple's product pages and viral feature sections.